 Edward's Vigilante Years

-In the novel Edward actually explains to Bella his dark history.
+In the novel, Edward actually explains to Bella his dark history.
 That he wasn’t always a “vegetarian vampire,” and that he actually killed people.
-He also explains that he hunted down predators committing crime to satisfy his thirst for blood, feeling more comfortable targeting criminals rather than innocents.
+He also explains that he hunted down predators committing crimes to satisfy his thirst for blood, feeling more comfortable targeting criminals rather than innocents.
 The conversation takes place during Bella’s visit to the Cullen mansion.
-In the movie there is no mention of this conversation or Edward’s past history.
+In the movie, there is no mention of this conversation or Edward’s past history.
 The most Edward says to Bella in the movie is, “I’ve killed people before,” which hints at it.
-In the novel Edward tells Bella his story to share his past with her, and explain to her what a dangerous creature he is and that he’s existence is essentially bad.
-In the film saga his vigilante years isn’t brought up until Breaking Dawn, when Edward has the conversation with her the night before their wedding.
+In the novel, Edward tells Bella his story to share his past with her, and explain to her what a dangerous creature he is and that his existence is essentially bad.
+In the film saga, his vigilante years aren’t brought up until Breaking Dawn, when Edward has the conversation with her the night before their wedding.
 There is a slight plot change here, as originally he told her to warn her against entering into a relationship with him and in Breaking Dawn, Edward tells Bella to let her know who she is marrying.

 Deer / Mountain Lion

-Bella’s Lullaby is such an essential part in the novel of Edward and Bella’s love.
+Bella’s Lullaby is such an essential part of Edward and Bella’s love in the novel.
 Edward composed the piece the moment he realized he cared for Bella, naming it her lullaby in spite of believing entering into a relationship with her would only result in doomed tragedy.
 Edward plays the lullaby for her during her visit to the Cullen mansion, saying “You inspired this one.”
 He hums Bella to sleep with the lullaby, and hums it at times throughout the twilight saga.
 The film doesn’t exclude the lullaby altogether, the piece composed by Carter Burwell named “Bella’s Lullaby,” is included in the soundtrack.
 Edward is seen playing the piano in Twilight, but the movie never specifically mentions the lullaby.